MatthewReuther/ProjectManagerApp/resources/projectsyncup-design-document.md

 U5.
 As a manager, I want to delete a task, that has been added to a project.

+U5.
+As a manager, I want to view all projects I have created.

 U6.
-As a manager, I want to view all projects I have created.

-U7.
 As a team member, I want to view all tasks assigned to me.

 U8.
-As a team member, I want to view all tasks assigned to me in a prioritized order (due date).
+As a team member, I want to view all tasks assigned to me in ordered by due date.

 U9.
 As a team member, I want to be able to update the progress of specific task (Not Started, In Progress, Complete).

 ### 4. Stretch Goals
 U10.
 As a team member, I want to be able to track the amount of time I spend on each task in order to accurately bill for my work or manage my own productivity.

 U11.
-Admin can set roles for a user to be a team member or manager.
-(Multiple roles)
+As an Admin, I want to set roles for a user to be a team member or manager.

 U12.
 As a team member, I want to be able to comment on a specific task I am assigned to.

 U13.
 As a manager, I want to be able to share and collaborate files and documents with my team.

-## 5. Proposed Architecture Overview
+## 5. Proposed Architecture Overview & APIs

-_Describe broadly how you are proposing to solve for the requirements you described in Section 2.
-This may include class diagram(s) showing what components you are planning to build.
-You should argue why this architecture (organization of components) is reasonable.
-That is, why it represents a good data flow and a good separation of concerns.
-Where applicable, argue why this architecture satisfies the stated requirements._

-## 6. API

-### 6.1.
+### 5.1.
 Public Models

 _Define the data models your service will expose in its responses via your *`-Model`* package.
 These will be equivalent to the *`PlaylistModel`* and *`SongModel`* from the Unit 3 project._